little-Geek/Kaggle/README.md

-# Databots_Kaggle
+# DataBots_Kaggle
 # This is a in Class Toxicity Prediction Challenge
 # Programming Language: Python

  It requires sklearn, numpy, pandas and light gbm installation along with Python on your system

+ Operating System: MAC OS 11.2

- Following libraries can be installed directly using Operating System: MAC OS 11.2
+ Following libraries can be installed directly

 1) RUN pip install lightgbm;